Shaima15/Python_Projects/README.md

 **3- HR Employee Dataset Descriptive Analytics**

-This project used Python to perform descriptive statistics on a dataset with 14999 observations and 11 variables to derive insights on why employees leave the organization.
-It included data preprocessing, data visualization, and a summary of key findings
+This project utilized Python's Pandas, Matplotlib, and NumPy to perform descriptive statistics on a dataset with 14,999 observations.
+It conducted data preprocessing, visualization, and key findings summarization to uncover reasons for employee attrition, and handled outliers, leading to strategic retention recommendations.

 **Skills**: · Python (Programming Language) · Data Visualization · Descriptive Statistics

+**4- Financial Data Web Scraping**

+This project utilized Google Colab to web scrap S&P 500 companies available in Wikipedia.
+It included data exploration, creating a new data frame for the Energy sector, and importing yfinance library to download historical stock price information from Yahoo Finance (2021-2024).
+Also, 'for loops' were used to create separate data frames for each ticker which were later appended into an empty data frame.
+Additionally, Plotly was used to create a candlestick visualization for the ticker APA.
+Finally, the data frame containing all the tickers was exported as a CSV file